grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-ecs.md

 ### Before you begin

+- Ensure that you have a supported Grafana database available.
+  - For a list of supported databases, refer to [Supported databases]({{< relref "../../../installation/requirements.md#supported-databases" >}}).
-- Ensure that you have a MySQL database available.
-For information about creating a MySQL database, refer to [Creating an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
+  - For information about creating a database, refer to [Creating an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
 - Review the information required to connect to the RDS DB instance.
 For more information, refer to [Connecting to an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.Connect.html).

 To configure Grafana for high availability:

-1. In Grafana Enterprise, open the grafana.ini file and update the [database] parameters.
+1. In AWS ECS, use environment variables to update the `database` parameters.

-   For more information about configuring the database, refer to [Configuration]({{< relref "../../../administration/configuration.md#database" >}}).
+   For a list of database parameters, refer to [Configuration]({{< relref "../../../administration/configuration.md#database" >}}).

 1. Create a revision of the task definition for the ECS Task that runs Grafana Enterprise.